 Manually convert first-generation user-defined libraries to second-generation format.

 Automatically convert first-generation models and libraries to second-generation format with a conversion utility.

 Create and change hybrid user-defined libraries that contain first- and second-generation blocks.

 If a model contains first-generation user-defined blocks, you can convert the user-defined blocks to second-generation format.
 Once you have converted the blocks, you can convert the model that employs the blocks.
 After conversion, the converted model automatically uses the converted blocks.

-Simscape Driveline provides a conversion utility that you can use to automatically convert a first-generation model or library to second-generation format.
+Simscape Driveline provides a conversion utility that you can use to convert a first-generation model or library to second-generation format automatically.
 The utility carries out the conversion task with minimal input on your side.
 When conversion is complete, you can manually modify the model or library with additional second-generation blocks.
 See Modification and Troubleshooting of Automatically Converted Models.